How to communicate bad news to your remote team

 🤔 I once made a $20,000 mistake.
 Except that I didn’t actually make it, someone else did.
 They pushed the buttons and marked the worksheet and did the thing.
 But in our all-hands meeting, I faced everyone on video and said, “you guys, I really messed up.”

 Take responsibility for the major things that go wrong, because as a leader it’s our job to have ownership over the end results.
 Perform appreciative inquiry or a “blameless post-mortem” or whatever you’d like to call it, and ask kindly; what happened?
 How did we solve it?
 How can we future-proof this process to eliminate risk?
 Share these findings with the team and then actually follow through on the agreed upon mitigations.
-The difference between a real apology and a fake apology, is taking the time to genuinely improve upon it.
+The difference between a real apology and a fake apology is taking the time to genuinely improve upon it—a principle that aligns with effective feedback practices.

 For messing up something externally